Program Overview

 Program Requirements

-The department offers four minor emphases in anthropology: general anthropology, medical anthropology, archaeology, and physical anthropology.
-All require a minimum of 15 semester hours in anthropology.
+The department offers four emphases for the minor in anthropology: general anthropology, medical anthropology, archaeology, and biological anthropology.
+All require a minimum of 15 credit hours in anthropology.

 General Anthropology Emphasis